 Issue 2: Living in a Diverse Society

 Descriptor Key Understandings

 Inquiry Focus - Living in a diverse society: Is harmony achievable?
 Why this Issue matters This Issue helps students appreciate diversity and the importance of harmony.
 Students will develop an understanding of who they are as individuals and accept, respect and celebrate diversity as well as common practices and values in a diverse society.
 This will heighten students' awareness of the need to develop personal and collective responsibility in promoting and maintaining harmony in a diverse society.
 Identities are diverse and complex.
 Living harmoniously in a diverse society means respecting our differences and appreciating what we share in common.
 People respond to diversity in a variety of ways to achieve harmony.

 Knowledge Outcomes Skills Outcomes Concepts

-Students will be able to understand: the factors that shape identities of people and contribute to a diverse society the experiences and effects of living in a diverse society the various ways in which individuals, communities and governments can respond to the effects of living in a diverse society.
-Students will be able to: examine societal issues critically by gathering, interpreting, analysing and evaluating information from different sources to make well-reasoned and substantiated arguments, recommendations and conclusions on societal issues demonstrate sound reasoning and responsible decision-making that considers Singapore's unique contexts, constraints and vulnerabilities; and the consequences of one's actions on those around them demonstrate perspective-taking when encountering differing views demonstrate reflective thinking when reviewing their understanding of societal issues and examining personal assumptions and beliefs about others.
+Students will be able to understand: the factors that shape identities of people and contribute to a diverse society the experiences and effects of living in a diverse society the various ways in which individuals, communities and governments can respond to the effects of living in a diverse society. evaluating information from substantiated arguments, re demonstrate sound reasonir Singapore's unique cont the consequences of on demonstrate perspective-tak demonstrate reflective thinki cally by gathering, interpreting, analysing and different sources to make well-reasoned and commendations and conclusions on societal issues and responsible decision-making that considers texts, constraints and vulnerabilities; and e's actions on those around them king when encountering differing views and when reviewing their understanding of societal anal assumptions and beliefs about others.
 IdentityDiversityHarmony

-Iss Issue 2: Living in a Diverse Society Gu iding Questions Content 1 What are the factors that shape the identities of people and contribute to a diverse society?
+Iss ssue 2: Living in a Diverse Society Gu iding Questions Content 1 What are the factors that shape the identities of people and contribute to a diverse society?
 Factors that shape the identities of people and contribute to a diverse society Race and ethnicity Religion Socio-economic status Nationality 2 What are the experiences and effects of living in a diverse society?
 Interactions in a diverse society and common space Experiences and effects of living in a diverse society Cultural exchange and appreciation Exchange of knowledge and skills Stereotypes, prejudice and discrimination Competition for resources 3 How can we respond to diversity in society?
 Citizens and government responding to socio-cultural diversity Responses of citizens as individuals and community groups Responses of government Assimilationist policy and its tensions Integration policy and its tensions Citizens and government responding to socio-economic diversity Responses of citizens as individuals and community groups Responses of government A government-financed approach and its challenges A shared responsibility approach and its challenges